| Delaware Divorce Laws

 violence, its prevention and its effect upon children.

+Parties do not have to attend the same course.
 13 Del.
 C. 1953, § 1502; 58 Del.
 Laws, c.
 349, § 2; 59 Del.
 Laws, c.
 350, § 1; 60 Del.
 Laws, c.
 297, §§ 4, 5; 61 Del.
 Laws, c.
 365, § 7; 67 Del.
 Laws, c.
 123, § 1; 70 Del.
 Laws, c.
 186, § 1; 70 Del.
 Laws, c.
 531, § 1; 76 Del.
 Laws, c.
 96, § 1;

 § 1508.
 Obtaining jurisdiction over respondent.

-(1) By issuance of summons by the Clerk of the Family Court, and service thereof by the sheriff upon respondent, by delivering
+(a) After the filing of the petition, jurisdiction may be acquired over respondent in any of the following ways: (1) By issuance of summons by the Clerk of the Family Court, and service thereof by the sheriff upon respondent, by delivering

 a copy of the summons, petition and any affidavit to respondent personally or by delivering copies thereof to an agent authorized